tokenika/tokenika.github.io/WarsawBlock.md

 * #### What are EOS strong points?
   * Small (26 devs) yet very efficient & experienced team

   * Rare combination of the top talents in the crypto-space, entrepreneurial skills, and strong financial backing

   * Concept proved in practice

+    All existing smart-contract platforms are being built without any prior experience with building decentralized applications.
+How can I build a platform for decentralized applications if I've never built a decentralized application?
+Steem and BitShares - they are very different.
+One is a decentralized exchange and the other is social media.
+What they were able to do is look at them and figure out what's common between them.
+EOS is the result of this.

   * Commitment to spend 1 bln USD to boost the ecosystem

 * #### EOS roadmap